Beating Broke

 Is Your Car an Asset If There Is a Car Loan on It?

-This is another point where it gets even more confusing.
+This is where it gets even more confusing.
 But the answer is still the same.
-Regardless of the car loan, your car remains a depreciating asset.
+Regardless of the car loan, your auto remains a depreciating asset.
 When you sell the vehicle, you can even get value from it.
 Nevertheless, when you have a car loan, the ownership of a car will hurt your net worth.
 Therefore, the car loan itself is a liability, whereas the car is an asset.
 In simple terms, the burden is not about the car itself but rather depends on the car loan.

 How Can I Determine the Value of My Car?